flaneurette/Health-Library/Documents/Activity/Evening Walks/README.md

 - Listen to your body: Discomfort, dizziness, or unusual fatigue are signals to stop and rest
 - Consult your healthcare provider: If you have existing health conditions, balance issues, or concerns about your walking ability, discuss this practice with your doctor first

-The goal is gentle, sustainable movement—not distance records or athletic achievement.
+The goal is gentle, sustainable movementnot distance records or athletic achievement.
 Even a 5-minute walk around your home or yard provides benefits.

 ---